hwkns/streisand/README.md

 ## To get started

 - Install docker and docker-compose (TODO link)
-- Run `./i clean-slate`
+- Run `docker-compose run web invoke clean-slate`

-The `./i` step calls `docker-compose` and builds all the containers.
+The `docker-compose` builds all the containers and sets up the database with our core fixtures.
 This may take a while, but afterwards subsequant commands will be much faster

-- `./i clean-slate`
+It is highly reccomended that you add the following lines or simillar to your `~/.bashrc`:

+    alias i=docker-compose run web invoke
+    alias m=docker-compose run web streisand/manage.py

+## Commands

+- `i clean-slate` or `docker-compose run web invoke clean-slate` without alias

 This command resets the db and loads the core fixtures to revert to a starting state.

-`./i` is a script which works like an alias for `docker-compose run web invoke` and `./m` is a script which works like an alias for `docker-compose run streisand/manage.py`

 Currently the admin user password it creates is hashed and salted using argon2.
 I would recomment that you use the function:

-- `./m changepassword admin`
+- `m change-password admin` or `docker-compose run web streisand/manage.py changepassword ` without alias

-To run the dev server
+To run the dev server, tracker and frontend and the services needed for it.

 `docker-compose up`

-The site is accessible on `localhost:8000`
+The main backend site/api is accessible on `localhost:8000`.

 To enter a new password for testing.